armbian/documentation/docs/build-framework/adding-a-board.md

 Commonly-used extras include `HAS_VIDEO_OUTPUT`, `BOOT_LOGO`, `MODULES_BLACKLIST`, `DEFAULT_OVERLAYS`, `OVERLAY_PREFIX`, `IMAGE_PARTITION_TABLE`, `BOOTFS_TYPE`, `CPUMIN`/`CPUMAX`, and `PACKAGE_LIST_BOARD`.
 The board file can also define **hook functions** for board-specific steps — the Banana Pi M5 config, for example, fetches Amlogic FIP blobs and post-processes U-Boot via `fetch_sources_tools__…` and `post_uboot_custom_postprocess__…` hooks.

 !!! tip "Full field reference"
-    Every board option is documented in [`config/boards/README.md`](https://github.com/armbian/build/blob/main/config/boards/README.md) in the build repository.
+    Every board option is documented in [Board configuration](board-configuration.md).
 If a field is unclear, grep the framework for it:
     ```bash
     grep -r -A5 -B5 "BOOT_FDT_FILE" lib/ config/
     ```